USA / North Carolina / Wake County Jail CountyJail.net has 1,326 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Reggie, Sarah, Brenda and Mike
+Full interview (by category)Interview with Reggie, Sarah, Brenda, Mike and Will

 Getting along with other inmates

 JM: Did you find it difficult to get along with other inmates?
 Please give examples to explain why you did or didn't.